-Their music is commonly described as "slowcore," a subgenre characterised by slow tempos and minimalist arrangements.
-They are one of the earlier bands to adopt and popularize the style, making them considerable contributors to the slowcore movement.
+Their music was commonly described as "slowcore," a subgenre characterized by slow tempos and minimalist arrangements.
+They were one of the earlier bands to adopt and popularize the style, making them considerable contributors to the slowcore movement.
 (It is worth noting that the band dislikes this label.
 In an interview Alan Sparhawk says of descriptions of their music: "What's the cheesiest?
 Slow-core.
 I hate that word.
-The most appropriate is anything that uses the word minimal in it, but I don't think anybody's made one up for that") Parker and Sparhawk's striking vocal harmonies represent perhaps the group's most distinctive element.
+The most appropriate is anything that uses the word minimal in it, but I don't think anybody's made one up for that") Parker and Sparhawk's striking vocal harmonies represented perhaps the group's most distinctive element, though their style grew more experimental over time, gradually incorporating elements of electronica and glitch on later releases, while retaining their minimalist approach.

 History